 Thank You Letter for a Job Offer After Acceptance

-A job offer thank-you should sound grateful, clear and ready for the next step.
-These samples help you accept warmly without overexplaining.
+A job offer thank-you should sound grateful, clear, and prepared for the next step.
+These samples help you accept warmly, without overexplaining.

 Job Offer Thank-You Letter and Email Samples

-Before you send a thank-you letter for a job offer, decide whether the offer has already been formally accepted.
-If you still need to confirm salary, start date, conditions or paperwork, the message should be clearer than a simple thank-you note.
+Before you send a thank-you letter for a job offer, make sure your acceptance itself is clear.
+If you still need to confirm salary, start date, conditions, or paperwork, your message should be more detailed than a simple thank-you note.

-A good job offer thank-you should show appreciation, confirm enthusiasm, and keep the next step easy for the employer.
+A good job offer thank-you shows appreciation, confirms enthusiasm, and makes the next step straightforward for the employer.
 Avoid repeating your cover letter.
 At this stage, the employer has already chosen you.
-The message should sound reliable, not persuasive.
+Your message should sound reliable, not persuasive.

 Standard Thank You Email After Accepting a Job Offer